wavefrontHQ/docs/pages/doc/dashboards_variables_v2.md

 To create a dashboard variable:

-1. Put your dashboard into Edit mode by clicking the pencil icon in the top right corner of the task bar.
+1. Put your dashboard into edit mode by clicking the pencil icon in the top right corner of the task bar.
 2. Click the **Add** icon in the variables bar.
 3. In the Add Variable dialog box, specify
    1. Specify the **Variable Name** -- Name you can use in queries that use the variable.
 Keep this name short.